 Tip 1: Book quickly for the best deals

 Find the cheapest tickets by planning ahead; most cheaper advance tickets are made available by train companies 12 weeks before departure.
 Demand for these tickets can be high; the quicker you buy them, the better.
-If you can't book ahead, you could find these tickets available up to 1 hour before you leave, but it is best to book as early as you can.
+If you can't book ahead, you could find these tickets available up to 1 hour before leaving, but it is best to book as early as you can.

 Tip 2: Avoid paying booking fees

 Many ticket retailers charge booking and card fees.
 At Split My Fare we do neither and only charge a small 10% of any savings we make you by splitting your ticket.
 If we don't find you a split fare, then there's no charge.

 There is no guarantee that your train will always get you to your destination on time; if there is a delay, you could be entitled to claim a refund.
-Check with the train operating company you are travelling with what their policy is to see if you can claim using the Delay Repay scheme.
+Check with the train operating company you are travelling with their policy to see if you can claim using the Delay Repay scheme.
 You might be eligible for a full or partial refund for as small as a 15-minute delay; you can claim this compensation through the operator.

 Tip 4: Off-peak tickets cost less

 As demand dictates the price of tickets, an excellent way to save money is to stay away from busy times of the day; if possible stick to quieter routes to get to your destination.
 Avoid travelling at weekends and during holidays to help find cheaper train tickets to Plymouth.